integreat-io/map-transform/README.md

 set `mutateNull: false` on the `options` object passed to MapTransform.
 This will essentially make MapTransform treat `null` the same way as `undefined` when it comes to the transform object.

+#### Directional transform objects

+A transform object is by default applied on forward transformations and in reverse.
+You may alter this by setting the `$direction` prop on a transform object, with `fwd`, `rev`, or `both` (the default) as possible values.

+When running a forward transformation, transform objects marked with `$direction: 'rev'` will be skipped.
+The same goes for `$direction: 'fwd'` in reverse.

 ### Transform pipeline